 -

 Psychology: Psychological factors such as stress, anxiety, and emotional states can significantly influence non-purposeful movements.
-For example, individuals experiencing anxiety may exhibit increased fidgeting, nail-biting, or other repetitive behaviors.
+Here's one way to look at it: individuals experiencing anxiety may exhibit increased fidgeting, nail-biting, or other repetitive behaviors.
 These behaviors may serve as a form of emotional regulation or a way to release nervous energy.
 Additionally, psychological concepts such as priming and implicit learning can explain how subconscious cues and experiences can shape our behavior without our conscious awareness.

 -

 Motor Control: The study of motor control examines how the nervous system coordinates and controls movement.
 This field has identified various mechanisms that contribute to both purposeful and non-purposeful movements.
-For example, feedback control systems allow us to adjust our movements based on sensory information, while feedforward control systems enable us to anticipate and prepare for upcoming movements.
+Take this: feedback control systems make it possible to adjust our movements based on sensory information, while feedforward control systems enable us to anticipate and prepare for upcoming movements.
 These control systems operate at both conscious and subconscious levels, contributing to the complexity of human movement.

 Essential Concepts